mor-1/evaluation-guide/content/evaluation-guide/use-cases.md

 These are the key features that enable you to build customer engagement apps in Mendix:

-{{% todo %}}[**Cross-reference each key feature**]{{% /todo %}}
+* [Multichannel apps](../app-capabilities/ux-multi-channel-apps) can be built once for all channels via the [WYSIWYG page editor](../app-lifecycle/user-interfaces#build-pages) that enables users without front-end development or UI design skills to create beautiful, engaging, and highly usable multi-channel apps

-* **Multichannel apps**, build once for all channels.
-The [WYSIWYG page editor](../app-lifecycle/user-interfaces#build-pages) and  enable users without front-end development or UI design skills to create beautiful, engaging, and highly usable multi-channel apps
+* [The Atlas UI framework](../app-capabilities/ui-design#atlas-ui) enables you to build pixel perfect apps, and your company's UI/UX team to create a package containing the organization’s design language for use across development teams, ensuring consistency while broadly leveraging the skills of what could be a small UI/UX team
-* **[Atlas UI](../app-capabilities/ui-design#atlas-ui) framework** enables you to build pixel perfect apps, and your company's UI/UX team to create a package containing the organization’s design language for use across development teams, ensuring consistency while broadly leveraging the skills of what could be a small UI/UX team
+* [Horizontal scalability](../enterprise-capabilities/architecture-principles#statelessness) allows additional resources to be added easily as required to support increasing user or processing loads

-* **Horizontal scalability** allows additional resources to be added easily as required to support increasing user or processing loads
+{{% todo %}}[**Best place to link for horizontal scalability?**]{{% /todo %}}

 Some examples of customer engagement app built with Mendix are agent/broker portals, customer portals, [self-service policy administration apps](https://www.mendix.com/our-customers/texas-life/), claims management apps, and student service applications for universities.